 Level 2 Crisis

 The situation has escalated, but only directly impacts a small audience.
-In this situation, your priority should be to quickly communicate with the effected group(s) to resolve the situation.
+In this situation, your priority should be to quickly communicate with the affected group(s) to resolve the situation.

 Level 3 Crisis